UsukeO235/FreeRTOS-porting-dsPIC33F/README.md

 ## Overview
 This repository shows how to port a FreeRTOS kernel to a dsPIC33F microcontroller.
+In these instructions, we focus on a dsPIC33FJ128MC804.

 ## Environment
 | Item | Version |